Bulgaria

 State-Run System

 The Social Security Code regulates the State Social Security system in Bulgaria.
-Contributions are mandatory for all employed and self-employed persons, administered/withheld through payroll for people under an employment contract, and paid to the collective state body, the National Revenue Agency (NRA).
-This agency distributes the funds to the respective state funds, which build the National Security Institute, which is responsible for paying benefits.
+Contributions are mandatory for all employed and self-employed individuals, administered and withheld through payroll for those under an employment contract, and paid to the collective state body, the National Revenue Agency (NRA).
+This agency distributes the funds to the respective state funds, which in turn support the National Security Institute, which is responsible for paying benefits.

-- Maternity leave – pregnancy, childbirth, and raising a child to 1 year, 90% of the average security income for the last 24 months, for a total of 410 days and a monthly fixed amount of BGN 710, as of April 2022) which is for caring for a child from 1 to 2 years.
+• Maternity leave, pregnancy, childbirth, and raising a child to 1 year – 90% of the average security income for the last 24 months, for a total of 410 days and a monthly fixed amount of BGN 780, as of June 2023), which is for caring for a child from 1 to 2 years.

-- Disability pension in case of a 50% or more permanent disability due to general disease, work-related accident, or occupational disease
+• Disability pension in case of a 50% or more permanent disability due to a general disease, work-related accident, or occupational disease.

-- Life-long old-age and full contribution period pension is the first pillar (cost-covered basis) of the 3pillar pension model, introduced in 2000.
+• Lifelong old age and full contribution period pension—this is the first pillar (cost-covered basis) of the 3-pillar pension model, introduced in 2000.

-- Annual Paid leave of 20 days for employees under ordinary working conditions, defined by law, more days for sectors with heavier working conditions, agreed in a collective employment agreement
+• Annual paid leave is 20 days for employees under ordinary working conditions, as defined by law; additional days are agreed upon in a collective employment agreement for sectors with more demanding working conditions.

 The Health Insurance Act regulates the State healthcare system.
 Health contributions are mandatory for all Bulgarian citizens and all foreigners with long-term (5 years) and permanent residence permits.

-For employed persons, contributions are administered through payroll; self-employed people should pay by themself; this is also valid for people who do not work.
+For employed persons, contributions are administered through payroll; self-employed individuals should pay themselves; this also applies to people who are not working.

 For children, pensioners, and some socially vulnerable groups, these are paid by the State.

-The National Health Insurance Fund is the state body that manages the health installments and distributes them to the respective medical care providers.
+The National Health Insurance Fund is the state body responsible for managing health insurance and distributing it to the respective medical care providers.

-The state system is focused on inpatient services (arranged via clinic treatment paths) and on the health of children and retirees.
-A visit to the general practitioner is necessary to obtain a referral to a medical professional who has the right to order highly-specialized tests.
-Thus, consultations and diagnoses can be difficult-to-access for busy adults.
+The state system focuses on inpatient services (arranged through clinic treatment paths) and the health of children and retirees.
+A visit to the general practitioner is necessary to obtain a referral to a medical professional who is qualified to order highly specialized tests.
+Thus, consultations and diagnoses can be difficult to access for busy adults.

 Dental care is limited; drugs are partially reimbursed for chronic diseases only.